Abirath/Angular-6-Application/README.md

 A simple web application to view, create, edit and delete employee details.
 Built with Angular version 6.
 The application covers CRUD operations and uses a fake json data store for database - "db.json" file.

 ## To Setup the Json server

-Markup : 1.
-Navigate to project root folder.
+1. Navigate to project root folder.
 2. Install json server in local workspace using the command: `npm install -g json-server`
 3. Start the json server using the command: `json-server --watch db.json`.
 The "db.json" refers to the json data file.

 ## Development server